Main page content

 Why should I add my name to the register?

 If you are registered, you will be mailed a voter information card when an election is called.
-The voter information card tells you when, where, and how to vote.
+The voter information card tells you when, where, and how you can vote.

 Making sure your registration is current will also make the voting process faster.